column - Man Page

 - width=number

 Column width.
 It’s used only as a hint.
-To force it, specify the strictwidth attribute as well.
+To enforce it, specify the strictwidth attribute as well.
+The actual minimum width is the column header width.

 - strictwidth

-Ignore unusually long cell width.
+Ignore unusually long content width.
 See --table-noextreme for more details.

 - wrap

-Allow using a multi-line cell for long text if necessary.
+Allow the use of a multi-line cell for long text if necessary.
+Note that the column header is never wrapped and determines the minimum column width.
 See --table-wrap for more details.

 - json=type

-Define column type for JSON output.
-Supported types are string, number and boolean.
+Define the column type for JSON output.
+Supported types are string, number, float, array-string, array-number and boolean.

 - -N, --table-columns names

-Specify column names with a comma separated list.
-The names are used for the table header and column addressing in option arguments.
+Specify column names with a comma-separated list.
+The names are used for the table header and for column addressing in option arguments.
 See also --table-column.

 - -l, --table-columns-limit number